emmanuelgonz/irods_data_downloader/README.md

 # IRODS data downloader

 ## Purpose:
-This repo is meant to allow iterative downloads from [PhytoOracle's CyVerse Data Store](https://de.cyverse.org/data/ds/iplant/home/shared/phytooracle?selectedOrder=asc&selectedOrderBy=name&selectedPage=0&selectedRowsPerPage=100).
+This repo is meant to allow recursive downloads from [PhytoOracle's CyVerse Data Store](https://de.cyverse.org/data/ds/iplant/home/shared/phytooracle?selectedOrder=asc&selectedOrderBy=name&selectedPage=0&selectedRowsPerPage=100).

 ## Example:
 To download all season 10 orthomosaics, you would need to the know the level in which these data are found and the unique sequence (wildcard).
 The command would be as follows: